ccallawa/alyvix_doc/test_case_execution.rst

-When run from the command prompt with the default **-\ -mode** parameter, Alyvix Robot will both *(a)* display a short log describing basic events and timing data, and *(b)* create a new file based on the original test case, but with more detailed time measures added.
+When run from the command prompt with the default **-\ -mode** parameter, Alyvix Robot will both *(a)* display a short log describing basic events and timing data, and *(b)* create a new file based on the original test case :ref:`(see the -f option for details) <alyvix_robot_cli_launch>`, but with the detailed time measures added from that particular run.
 A timestamp corresponding to the moment of execution will be appended to the file name:

 :file:`<filename>_<full-timestamp>.alyvix`